kylejohnston/astro_bookshelf/src/content/book/the-creative-act.md

 > Each mindset evokes a universal rule: **whatever we concentrate on, we get**.
 > If the mind creates a world that is limited, where we think we don't have enough worthwhile ideas or material, we will not see the inspiration the universe is providing.
 > And the river slows.
 > In the abundant world, we have a greater capacity to complete and release our work.
 When there are so many ideas available and so much great art to make, we are compelled to engage. *~p.201*

-<BuyBook
-  library   = {frontmatter.library}
-  bookshelf = {frontmatter.bookshelf}
-  amazon    = {frontmatter.amazon}
-/>